jonathantompson/jcl/README.md

 You will also need a graphics card or CPU driver that supports OpenCL.

-For notes on installing the dependencies for jcl, see here: JCL\_COMPILE\_NOTES.txt.
+For notes on installing the dependencies for jcl, see here: JCL\_COMPILE\_NOTES.md.

 **Style**
 ---------